 The Steering Committee provides overall scientific direction to the WHI.
 It is the arbiter of issues referred to it by the Executive Committee.
 It is empowered to make protocol changes, subject to confirmation by the Project Office.
 The Steering Committee may refer management and operational issues to the Executive Committee.
-The Steering Committee Members are WHI PIs (40 CC, 3 CCC) and a representative from the Program Office.
-The Steering Committee chair will be selected from its members, and will be the current chair of the Executive Committee.
-The Steering Committee Members are WHI PIs (40 CC, 3 CCC) and a representative from the Program Office.
+The Steering Committee Members are WHI PIs (40 CC, 1-3 CCC) and a representative from the Program Office.
 The Steering Committee chair will be selected from its members, and will be the current chair of the Executive Committee.
 The Steering Committee will normally meet twice a year.